jboynyc/textnets/CONTRIBUTING.rst

 $ git tag -a v$(poetry version -s)
 $ make push

-Tagged releases are immediately published to PyPI.
-Conda-Forge and nixpkgs may lag behind for a number of days after a new release but are generally kept in sync.
+Tagged releases are immediately published to PyPI. `nixpkgs` may lag behind after a new release but is generally kept in sync.